Don Brown (American football coach): UMass

-In 2006, Brown led Massachusetts to the Atlantic 10 conference championship and a finish as runners-up in the national championship.
+In 2006, Brown led Massachusetts to the Atlantic 10 conference championship and a finished as runners-up in the national championship.
 They ended the season ranked No. 2 with a 13–2 record.
 At home, he set a school record with a perfect 8–0 record in McGuirk Stadium.
 That season, Brown was named the AFCA Region I Coach of the Year, Atlantic 10 Coach of the Year, and New England Football Coach of the Year.

 In 2007, UMass again won its conference as a member of the Colonial Athletic Association.
 The team advanced to the semifinals and finished the season with a No. 6 final ranking.

 Second stint as assistant coach

 Maryland

 On January 9, 2009, the University of Maryland announced the hiring of Brown as its defensive coordinator, which filled the vacancy created by the departure of Chris Cosh.
 Maryland paid UMass a $25,000 buyout in accordance with the terms of Brown's contract.
 With a dearth of experience and talent, especially on the offensive line, Maryland suffered a 2–10 record during the 2009 season.
 The loss of cornerback Nolan Carroll due to a broken leg was cited as a serious detriment for the defense.
 The defense struggled to pressure opposing quarterbacks with the implementation of Brown's aggressive, blitz-oriented scheme.
-Maryland finished tied for last in the Atlantic Coast Conference in scoring defense, allowing an average of 31.2 points per game and caused just 12 turnovers and recorded 27 sacks.
-The lower than expected figures were attributed to a lack of players suited to the defensive scheme.
+Maryland finished tied for last in the Atlantic Coast Conference in scoring defense, allowing an average of 31.2 points per game causing just twelve turnovers, and recording two sacks.
+The lower-than-expected figures were attributed to a lack of players suited to the defensive scheme.

 With a year of experience in Brown's defense and a stronger secondary, the unit was expected to improve during the 2010 season.
 Maryland rebounded with a 9–4 record and a bowl game victory, with a markedly improved defense.
 The Washington Post described Brown's scheme as "organized chaos" and "blitzing nearly 85 percent of the time."
 Highly touted junior safety Kenny Tate emerged as a playmaker, and Brown praised his play at "virtually every position on the field" as "unbelievable".
 Brown was credited with preparing the team well for the 2010 Military Bowl, where Maryland beat the 12th-ranked offense of East Carolina, 51–20.
 After the season, head coach Ralph Friedgen was fired, and Brown stated a desire to remain at Maryland on the next coaching staff.